dustedsylvia/sp-dusttale-desperation/README.md

 <p align="center"><img src="readme_assets/legal.png"></p>
 **You are not permitted to copy, redistribute, modify, or use the sprites, music, artwork, code, writing, or other original assets created specifically for this fangame without permission from Ketchupsans_2009.
 All original content created for this fangame is owned by Ketchupsans_2009.
-Unauthorized use, reproduction, or distribution of these original assets may result in a cease-and-desist notice or other legal action where permitted by applicable copyright and intellectual property laws.<br>
+Unauthorized use, reproduction, or distribution of these original assets may result in a cease-and-desist notice or other legal action where permitted by applicable copyright and intellectual property laws.**<br>
-UNDERTALE and its original characters, assets, and trademarks belong to Toby Fox.
+**UNDERTALE and its original characters, assets, and trademarks belong to Toby Fox.
 This fangame is a non-commercial fan project and is not affiliated with or endorsed by Toby Fox.**

-*This README was updated on Wednesday, June 3rd, 2026.
+*This README was last updated on Wednesday, June 3rd, 2026.
 Any legal information in any previous versions of the README are no longer applicable as of this date.*

 © dustedsylvia and ketchupsans_2009 2026-present.
 All rights reserved.